-This statistic shows the global market share held by the leading smartphone operating systems, in terms of sales to end users, since the first quarter of 2009.
-In the third quarter of 2009, 3.5 percent of all smartphones sold to end users were phones with the Android operating system.
+This statistic shows the global market share held by the leading smartphone operating systems, in terms of sales to end users, from 2009 to 2016.
+In the third quarter of 2015, 84.7 percent of all smartphones sold to end users were phones with the Android operating system.

 Smartphone operating systems